Oakland CA | Completed

-On the site of the previous parking lot of the adjacent senior housing, this project brings 92 new affordable units to Oakland plus—in an embedded garage—ample parking for both developments.
+The new building stands on the site of the previous parking lot of the adjacent senior housing.
+The embedded garage now provides ample parking for both developments.